 - Establish the leadership chain of command and ensure that all involved parties understand that chain of command.

-- Designate crowd escape locations based on threat location and ensure they are well marked and cleared of all debris and vegetation, identify any and all secure spaces and maximum capacity of each.
+- Designate crowd escape locations based on threat location and ensure they are well marked and cleared of all debris and vegetation, identify any and all secure spaces and a maximum capacity of each.
 Identify any and all cover and concealment locations at the facility.
 Establish how announcements to the crowd will be made and include potential PA failure, power outage or other disruption of amplification or communication systems.
 Designate power generator locations.

 - Designate on-site and off-site Medical Triage locations with enough staffing at each.
 These should include personnel, supplies and vehicles at each location.